oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 by that URL is used as the *binding parameter value*.
 Only aliases defined in the metadata document of the service can be used in URLs.

+::: example
-Example 83: the function `MostRecentOrder` can be bound to any URL that identifies a `SampleModel.Customer`
+Example ##ex: the function `MostRecentOrder` can be bound to any URL that identifies a `SampleModel.Customer`
 ```
 [\<Function Name=\"MostRecentOrder\" IsBound=\"true\"\>\